 When your doctor first tells you that you have cancer, you may not remember the details about what you are told.
 Taking notes or recording the discussion may help.
 Many people like to have a family member or friend go with them to take part in the discussion, take notes or simply listen.

 If you are confused or want clarification, you can ask questions – see Questions for your doctor for a list of suggested questions.
-If you have several questions, you may want to talk to a nurse or ask the office manager if it is possible to book a longer appointment.
+If you have several questions, you may want to talk to a nurse, such as a prostate cancer specialist nurse or cancer care coordinator, or ask the office manager if it is possible to book a longer appointment.

 A second opinion